 4. Rising Sun Campground

 Rising Sun campground is located on the lower hillside of Otokomi Mountain by St. Mary Lake.
 This Campground has 83 campsites.

-The advantages you have while camping here includes a nearby restaurant, a camp store, and hot showers.
+The advantages you have while camping here include a nearby restaurant, a camp store, and hot showers.
 The picnic area is also there to make your camping super cool.

-Boat ramps and boat tours also available if you want them to avail for yourself and enjoy more.
+Boat ramps and boat tours are also available if you want them to avail yourself and enjoy more.
 This campground offers you the most versatile camping with a lot of other facilities.

 5. St. Mary Campground